Hollowx44/100-days-of-code-Python-/Day 6/README.md

 ## Day 6 || Project:Escaping the Maze
-- This is the final project as of day 6.
+- This is the final project as of day 6.Thi was a vey fun and unique way testing your python skills.

 ## Table of contents

 - [Overview](#overview)